 Proletarian class war has never cost such immeasurable sacrifices as during the last four years; never have so many young lives been destroyed in the flower of their youth.
-The bont geoisie has lost faith in its own gods, and frantically clings to its power like a senile old man to life; terrified by the presentiment of its impending and inevitable death, the bourgeoisie is longer capable of any human feeling, or even of a policy reasonable moderation.
-In its desire for vergeance, and in fear, the bourgeoisie is continually trampling its own laws under foot.
-If regarded the contempt of the Bolsheviki for bourgeoil legislation as highly reprehensible, but now it revels in lawlessness in the hope that it will weaken the proletariat, by destroying its communist and syndicalist vanguards.
+The bourgeoisie has lost faith in its own gods, and frantically clings to its power like a senile old man to life; terrified by the presentiment of its impending and inevitable death, the bourgeoisie is no longer capable of any human feeling, or even of a policy of reasonable moderation.
+In its desire for vengeance, and in its fear, the bourgeoisie is continually trampling its own laws under-foot.
+It regarded the contempt of the Bolsheviki for bourgeois legislation as highly reprehensible, but now it revels in lawlessness in the hope that it will weaken the proletariat, by destroying its communist and syndicalist vanguards.

-It recently welcomed the Fascist Terror in Italy with much heartiness as it welcomed Horthy's state-military Terro of three years ago.
-Without a word of protest, even with inwar satisfaction, wide circles of the bourgeoisie and intelligenzia look on while thousands of workers in all capitalist countries, an being gradually crushed underfoot because they showed their class comrades the way out of the bloody hell of decaying capital lism.
-Day and night a loud cry of lamentation, of wrath, and despair, rises from the prisons of Germany, Spain, Italy, Polant Thingary, Yugoslavia, Roumania, etc. The cry is echoed by the prisoners and persecuted of the vast lands of Asia and Africa -those lands where the oldest capitalist predatory states, Eng-land and Holland, are sucking the blood of hundreds of millions of humain beings, exploiting oppressing and enslaving them.
-In these lands the oppressed belong to a race far superior in all culture except technics to ours.
+It recently welcomed the Fascist Terror in Italy with as such heartiness as it welcomed Horthy's state-military Terror of three years ago.
+Without a word of protest, even with inward satisfaction, wide circles of the bourgeoisie and intelligenzia look on while thousands of workers in all capitalist countries, are on while thousands of workers in all capitalist countries, are being gradually crushed underfoot because they showed their class comrades the way out of the bloody hell of decaying capita-lism.
+Day and night a loud ery of lamentation, of wrath, and despair, rises from the prisons of Germany, Spain, Italy, Poland, Hungary, Yugoslavia, Roumania, etc. The ery is echoed by the prisoners and persecuted of the vast lands of Asia and Africa those lands where the oldest capitalist predatory states, England and Holland, are sucking the blood of hundreds of millions of humain beings, exploiting oppressing and enslaving them.
+In these lands the oppressed belong to a race far superior in all culture-except technics-to ours.

 It is frightful to think of the sufferings of the rebels langishing in prisons in every part of the world.
 It is a thought which pierces the soul, and poisons heart and mind.
-It is terrible to think that it is precisely the bravest and most energetic profetarians who are perishing in the fetid prison almosphere; those hearts with the most glowing desire for emancipation from the capitalist yoke; those spirits whose impulse for action, whose social idealism, left them no rest, and for whom activity in the cause of revolution was as the breath of life.
+It is terrible to think that it is precisely the bravest and most energetic profetarians who are perishing in the fetid prison atmosphere; those hearts with the most glowing desire for emancipation from the capitalist yoke; those spirits whose impulse for action, whose social idealism, left them no rest, and for whom activity in the cause of revolution was as the breath of life.
 All this is bad enough, but it is not the worst.
 If we could but give these sufferers the assurance that we know and appreciate their fearful torments, then we need pity them, just as little as they will pity themselves.
-If we could only convince them that we are not abandomig them, that we are carrying on the struggle on their behalf as well as for the cause in general, that we think of them and care for their loved ones if they only knew all this, then it would not be so difficult to suffer for so great and sacred a cause as that of comminism
+If we could only convince them that we are not abandoinig them, that we are carrying on the struggle on their behalf as well as for the cause in general, that we think of them and eare for their loved ones-if they only knew all this, then it would not be so difficult to suffer for so great and sacred a cause as that of communism.